 Some general guidelines are:

-- Most Booth classes meet once a week for three hours over an 11-week quarter.
-(Summer Quarter is 10 weeks.)
+- Most Booth classes meet once a week for three hours over a 10-week quarter.

 - Attending every class is imperative in order to not miss out on critical course materials.
 Classes are not recorded.

-- Students report spending an average of five to 10 hours per week on coursework or group projects outside of class.
+- Students report spending an average of 5 to 10 hours per week on coursework or group projects outside of class.

 - Final exams for MBA-level courses are held at different days/times than the university's canonical exam times.